Decoding Remote Work Statistics

-According to a survey conducted by Indeed, 50% of remote workers said they fell less sick as compared to when working at an office and 56% responded by saying that remote working reduced their sick leaves.
+According to a survey conducted by Indeed, 50% of remote workers said they fell less sick than when working at an office, and 56% responded by saying that remote working reduced their sick leaves.

 So, it is proved that working from home or working remotely can increase the productivity of your employees.

 But let’s back up a little.
-You already knew that remote working can increase productivity right?
-So what new insight can we gain from these data?
+You already knew that remote working could increase productivity.
+So, what new insight can we gain from these data?

-The first insight that we can gain is that people in fact not only are less productive when it comes to working onsite but are also more easily distracted.
+The first insight that we can gain is that people are less productive when it comes to working onsite but are also more easily distracted.
 Maybe companies can give more flexibility to roles that require minimum interaction with stakeholders.

-Another interesting insight we can gain is that although remote workers prefer to work from home, their second most preferred setting is of coffee shops and cafes.
-If remote working is not entirely possible in your organization then maybe you can improve productivity by revamping your workspace.
+Another fascinating insight we can gain is that although remote workers prefer to work from home, their second most preferred setting is coffee shops and cafes.
+If remote working is not entirely possible in your organization, you can improve productivity by revamping your workspace.

 75% of companies supporting remote working do not pay for internet connections.